27 Dresses: Plot

+Jane nevertheless gets roped into the planning.
+Tess's ideas include model-like bridesmaids and a funny slideshow.
+She also reintroduces Jane to The Boathouse.
+Jane is floored, as it is her dream wedding venue, the place where their parents wed.

+Right after Jane convinces a busy baker to create a masterpiece cake for the wedding in three weeks, Malcolm Doyle introduces himself.
+Shocked, she calls him an "asshole".
+Kevin explains he uses the pseudonym for anonymity.
+Appalled, Jane asks him which is his true self, the eloquent wedding writer or the cynic, and he asserts it is the latter.

+Kevin invites himself to Jane's apartment, supposedly for his article on Tess and George's wedding.
+He notices her closet bursting with bridesmaid dresses and photographs Jane doing an impromptu fashion show of all 27.
+She explains the bride's happiness is paramount, so she is always amiable.

-Kevin, assigned to cover Tess and George's wedding for the newspaper's Commitments section, continues researching Jane while concealing his true intentions.
-During the process, he and Jane begin to bond.
-She reveals her closet of 27 bridesmaid dresses, which Kevin photographs.
-Though he develops genuine feelings for her, his article is published without her knowledge.
-When Jane discovers the piece, she feels betrayed and ends their relationship.
+While concealing his goal to write about Jane, Kevin continues researching her.
+During the process, they bond.
+Though Kevin develops genuine feelings for her, his article is published without her knowledge and before he can warn her.
+Jane discovers the piece, feels betrayed and ends their relationship.

 Meanwhile, Tess's deceptions begin to unravel.
-She destroys their late mother's wedding gown for her own use, prompting a rift with Jane.
-At Tess's engagement party, Jane retaliates by showing a slideshow that exposes Tess's fabrications.
-When George learns that Tess has been dishonest and manipulative, including paying a young boy he mentors to clean his apartment, he calls off the wedding.
+She drastically alters their late mother's wedding dress, prompting a rift with Jane.
+At Tess's engagement party, Jane retaliates by showing a slide show, exposing Tess's machinations.
+When George sees Tess's dishonesty and manipulation, including paying his young mentee to clean, he cancels the wedding.

-At work, George compliments Jane for her reliability, echoing a past remark from Kevin that she never says no. Realizing her motivations have been driven by unrequited love, Jane quits her job.
-After a brief kiss with George, she acknowledges her feelings for him have faded.
-She later finds Kevin at another wedding and confesses her love.
+At work, George compliments Jane for her reliability, echoing Kevin's remark that she never says no. Realizing her motivations have been driven by unrequited love, Jane quits.
+After kissing George briefly, she acknowledges her feelings for him have faded.
+She later finds Kevin at another wedding and declares her love.

 One year later, Jane and Kevin marry in a beach ceremony.
-All 27 brides for whom Jane previously stood serve as her bridesmaids, each wearing the dress Jane once wore at their weddings.
+All 27 brides for whom Jane previously stood serve as bridesmaids, each wearing the dress Jane wore at their weddings.